 Skip to Content

-Antony Flackett is a video/multimedia artist and musician based in Cambridge Massachusetts.
-He records and performs music as Tony Flackett and under the moniker DJ Flack.
-His single-channel “video-music” pieces and silent holographic video dioramas have been featured in numerous art shows and festivals since the 90s.
-His “Beat Research” electronic music events (and correlating MassArt elective) have been an integral part of Boston’s underground electronic music scene since 2004.
-Antony’s been teaching at MassArt since 1995.
+Antony Flackett (he/him) is a video/multimedia artist and musician living in the Boston area.
+He also records and performs under the name DJ Flack.
+His single-channel videos and video dioramas have been featured in numerous shows and festivals across the world and he has also been part of many bands and live music/art collectives over the years.
+His “Beat Research” electronic music events were an integral part of Boston’s underground electronic music scene since its inception in 2004 and he has been broadcasting local video art on his cable show “Tony’s Choice” since the early 90s. department.

 Industry Experience